Pet Sounds: Indie/alternative music and continued impact

 During the mid-1990s, underground artists including Cardinal, the High Llamas, Yum-Yum, and members of the Elephant 6 collective drew inspiration from the album's arrangements, spurring a movement termed "ork-pop".
-Sean O'Hagan of the High Llamas, characterized by DeRogatis as "the most Pet Sounds-obsessed" of these musicians, channeled its orchestrated approach in works such as Gideon Gaye (1994) and Hawaii (1995).
+Sean O'Hagan of the High Llamas, characterized by DeRogatis as "the most Pet Sounds-obsessed" of these musicians, channeled its orchestrated approach.
 Robert Schneider of the Apples in Stereo and Jim McIntyre of Von Hemmling founded Pet Sounds Studio, which served as the venue for numerous Elephant 6 projects by Neutral Milk Hotel and the Olivia Tremor Control.
+The album has been cited as a precursor to emo music, with writer Sean Cureton identifying parallels in the introspective themes of Weezer's Pinkerton (1996) and Death Cab for Cutie's Transatlanticism (2003).
+(Note: Music critic Ernest Simpson and Wild Nothing's Jack Tatum have called Pet Sounds "the first emo album", with Simpson referring to "I Just Wasn't Made for These Times" in particular.
+Luke Britton of the BBC dismissed these characterizations, writing that emo's widely recognized origins trace to 1980s hardcore punk acts.)